xanderhendriks/rpi-embedded-target-action-runner/README.md

 In this particular case the pragma is now hiding a bug.
 Remove the pragma and fix the code.
 Hint: the **Calculated value: 19** in the serial output is incorrect.
 Commit and push the changes to make the build pass again.
 Download the binary and see if you get the expected value in the serial output

+# Static analysis
+Another suite of tools that can help reducing potential bugs are static analysis tools.
+They check the code and point out code constructs that are know to cause bugs while maintaining the code.
+A common quote: "Code is written once, but read many times".
+We better make sure the person who has to modify the code after us can understand what we have done.
+It may even just be our future self 3 months down the road.

+[Wikipidea](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis) has a good list of available tools.
+Both free and paid.
+Here we'll be using cppcheck a free tool for static analysis.

+## Execute locally
+Start a docker in the repo's root directory: `docker run -it --rm --entrypoint /bin/sh --name cppcheck -v ${PWD}:/workarea neszt/cppcheck-docker`

+Inside the docker run the following commands:
+- `cd /workarea`
+- `cppcheck --enable=all --inline-suppr --project=application.cppcheck`

+## Execute in Github actions
+Add the analyse job before the build job:

+    analyse-code:
+      name: Analyse
+      runs-on: ubuntu-24.04
+      steps:
+        - name: Checkout the repository
+          uses: actions/checkout@v4.1.7
+        - name: cppcheck
+          run: |
+            sudo apt-get install -y cppcheck
+            cppcheck --enable=all --inline-suppr --project=application.cppcheck --error-exitcode=-1

+And update the build to wait for both analyse step execution:

+    build-sample-application:
+      needs: analyse-code

+Push the change to ci_pipeline.yml and check that the step fails with the same recommendations.
+Fix the code and push again.

 # Run the pipeline for Pull Requests
 Another best practice is to use pull requests to allow changes on branches to be reviewed before being merged into the master branch.
 To make sure the code passes the static analysis and can be build, the code on the PR can be told to run the ci pipeline by **adding pull_request** to **on** parameter for the pipeline: